Aaron Barlow

-Aaron Barlow (19 December 1951 - 11 January 2021) was a Cultural Studies scholar and a Professor of English at New York City College of Technology of the City University of New York.
+Aaron Barlow (19 December 1951 – 11 January 2021) was a Cultural Studies scholar and a Professor of English at New York City College of Technology of the City University of New York.

 Background

-Barlow was born in Durham, NC.
+Barlow was born in Durham, North Carolina.
 He earned his B.A. at Beloit College and his M.A. and Ph.D. at The University of Iowa with a dissertation on Philip K. Dick.